 Applications: Escaping a belay, passing a knot, tying off a climber, belaying, lowering, rappelling

+Fig. 6 Clip the rope through the locking carabiner.
 Fig. 7 Make a bight in the rope above the biner and twist it into a loop, as shown.
+Fig. 8 Slide that loop over the nose of the carabiner, close the biner, and lock it.

 4. Munter-Mule-Overhand (MMO)